Longoria’s 300th homer propels Giants past Diamondbacks 6-2

 Diamondbacks: LHP Andrew Chafin has a sprain in his left index finger near the knuckle and will wear a splint for the next week before being re-evaluated.
 He was placed on the 10-day injured list Wednesday and returned to Phoenix for tests and further examination. … CF Starling Marté got a day off, something Lovullo has been aiming to do with his regulars during this stretch of 17 straight games before Aug.
 31.

-Giants: Leadoff hitter Austin Slater came out of the game for unknown reasons in the first inning while at third base.
-Slater, who has been nursing a strained right elbow, drew a walk and advanced on consecutive singles before being replaced by a pinch-runner. … With RHP Reyes Moronta throwing bullpens in Sacramento as he recovers from shoulder surgery, manager Gabe Kapler still believes the reliever might be back sometime next month.
+Giants: Leadoff hitter Austin Slater came out of the game with a groin strain in the first inning while at third base.
+Slater, who has been nursing a strained right elbow, drew a walk and advanced on consecutive singles before being replaced by a pinch-runner.
+He will have an MRI on Saturday. … With RHP Reyes Moronta throwing bullpens in Sacramento as he recovers from shoulder surgery, Kapler still believes the reliever might be back sometime next month.
 “I think there’s optimism about that,” Kapler said.

 UP NEXT